-Brian Brennan is Vice President for Investor Relations and State and Federal Coalitions at the Silicon Valley Leadership Group.
+Brian Brennan is Senior Vice President at the Silicon Valley Leadership Group, where he leads membership development and various strategic initiatives.
 He previously worked for several years on political development programs for the U.S. Agency for International Development in Russia.
-Brian has a PhD in comparative government from the University of Oxford, where he studied electoral accountability in California’s special districts, and related degrees from Princeton and Stanford.
-He grew up in the artichoke fields around Castroville, California.
+Brian has a Ph.D. in comparative government from the University of Oxford, where he studied electoral accountability in California’s special districts, and related degrees from Princeton and Stanford.
+Proud husband to Wendy and father of three young children, he grew up in the artichoke fields around Castroville, California.

 Mary Elizabeth Hanna-Weir is a senior attorney at the U.S. Department of Education, Office of Civil Rights.
 A true good government geek, she served on the City of Santa Clara Charter Review Committee in 2016 and 2017.
 She has volunteered for the Election Protection hotlines in Michigan, and currently serves on the board on the American Constitution Society and Lutheran Outdoor Ministries of Northern CA. She is a graduate of the University of Michigan Law School.

-Norman Kline is the CEO and founder of LibraryWorld, Inc., a leading Web services company.
-He is also currently serving on the San Jose Planning Commission, Chair of the Valley Medical Center Foundation, Board Member on the Silicon Valley Leadership Group Foundation, Board member on the Guadalupe River Park Conservancy, formerly Mayor of the City of Saratoga and Chair of the City of Santa Clara Planning Commission.
+Norman Kline is the CEO and founder of LibraryWorld, Inc., an Internet library automation company.
+He has formally served on the San Jose Planning Commission, Chair of the Valley Medical Center Foundation, Board Member on the Silicon Valley Leadership Group Foundation, Board member on the Guadalupe River Park Conservancy, Council and as Mayor of the City of Saratoga and Chair of the City of Santa Clara Planning Commission.
 Before establishing his own company, Kline had technical and management positions at Apple Computer, Inc. and Lockheed Missiles and Space Corporation.